Shaban Ramadhan Mubaje

 He was elected the Grand Mufti on December 11, 2000, with a focus on unity and development within the Muslim community.

 Early life and education

 Mubaje was born to the late Hajji Ramadhan Mubaje and Hajjat Hadijah Naake.
-He began his education at Buyobo Primary School and continued his Islamic theological studies at Kyampisi Muslim School for O'level and Bugembe Islamic Institute in Jinja for A'level.
+He began his education at Buyobo Primary School and continued his Islamic theological studies at Kyampisi Muslim School for O-level and Bugembe Islamic Institute in Jinja for A-level in 1976 in Islamic studies.